The-Nazara-Project/Nazara/README.md

 This will create an executable file in the `target/release` directory.

-## Installation

 ### Installation via `crates.io`

 Nazara is published on `crates.io`.
 If your operating system permits cargo to install packages globally, simply run `cargo install nazara` to install it.

-## Usage (WIP)
+# Usage

-To use Nazara, you will need to configure the URL of your NetBox API and provide an API token to the program.
+To use Nazara, you will need to configure the URL of your NetBox API and provide an API token to the program by configuring all of these parameters inside the [configuration file](#configuring-via-nazaraconfigtomlfile).

 After that, simply run